Ox DaGrosa

 John "Ox" DaGrosa (February 17, 1902 – April 23, 1953) was an American coach and administrator who served as head football coach at the College of the Holy Cross and was a member of the Pennsylvania Athletic Commission.

 Early life and career

 DaGrosa attended Colgate University from 1922 to 1925.
 He played every position on the school's football team, but was primarily a lineman.
 After his playing career he served as a line coach under Lou Little at Georgetown Hoyas from 1926 to 1929.
 From 1930 to 1933, DaGrosa was an assistant coach at Temple and attended the Temple School of Law.
 In 1936 he was an assistant with the NFL's Philadelphia Eagles.
+In 1940, he was the Republican nominee for the First District seat in the Pennsylvania State Senate.
+In 1941, he was the national director of industrial activities and sports for the Hale America program, a national health initiative established after the attack on Pearl Harbor and America's entry into World War II.

 Holy Cross

 In 1944, DaGrosa became the line coach and chief assistant at Holy Cross, succeeding Lud Wray.
 Due to head coach Ank Scanlan's war work, DaGrosa led the team five days a week while Scanlan was only able to coach on the weekends.

 In 1945, DaGrosa was named head coach and given a three-year contract.
 That year, DaGrosa led Holy Cross to an 8–1 record, including a 46 to 0 defeat of rival Boston College at Fenway Park.
 Holy Cross received an invitation to the 1946 Orange Bowl, but lost to Miami 13 to 6.

 The following year, the team went 5–4, including a 13 to 6 upset of Boston College in the season finale.

 In 1947, Holy Cross started training camp with only ten players due to graduation and transfers.
 By October, injuries forced DaGrosa to ask a member of the school's baseball team who had never played football before to join the team.
 On November 5, 1947, DaGrosa stated at a testimonial dinner that "this would be the last year I shall be away from my family" (DaGrosa's family resided in Atlantic City, New Jersey while he coached at Holy Cross).
 On November 24, the school announced that DaGrosa would resign following the final game against Boston College.
 The Crusaders defeated Boston College 20 to 6 in his final game as head coach to finish the season 4–4–2.

 On March 7, 1948, Temple University announced that DaGrosa would serve as lead assistant to head football coach Ray Morrison.
 DaGrosa also served on the coaching staff of the northern team in the 1948 Blue–Gray Football Classic.